-Kimley-Horn, on behalf of North Sun, LLC, is requesting a review of the SHPO review application for the North Sun, Solar Project, located in Raymond Township, Montgomery County, IL.
+Kimley-Horn, on behalf of Oil Sun LLC, is requesting a review of the SHPO review application, attached above.
+Oil Sun LLC is a proposed solar project located in Raymond Township, Montgomery County, IL.

 Please let us know of any questions or additional information in order to complete your review.